safinsingh/BruhOS/README.md

 ## cool stuff
 - written in rust
-- boots with limine (stivale2)
+- boots with any stivale2-compliant bootloader
-  - boot partition uses ext2

 ## deps